 HeyReprotech is a newsletter that reports and analyzes developments in assisted reproduction, including its widespread societal impacts.
-HeyReprotech is fully independent and subscriber-funded: it receives no funding from industry or advertising and does not sell your data.
-If you value this independent work, please become a paying subscriber for CAD $5/month or $50/year.
+HeyReprotech is independent, ad-free and subscriber-funded.
+If you value this independent work, please become a paying subscriber for CAD 10/month or 99/year.

 What people are saying about HeyReprotech

 "The only independent voice in a room filled with self-promoting interests."

 "Refreshingly neutral, fair, even-handed.
 Patients and their care providers are together well served."

 —Dr. Robert Stillman, Medical Director Emeritus, Shady Grove Fertility Center